visl/busroute/README.md

 # Bus Route Challenge

-### Problem

-We are adding a new bus provider to our system.
-In order to implement a very specific requirement of this bus provider our system needs to be able to filter direct connections.
-We have access to a weekly updated list of bus routes in form of a **bus route data file**.
-As this provider has a lot of long bus routes, we need to come up with a proper service to quickly answer if two given stations are connected by a bus route.

 ### Task

 The bus route data file provided by the bus provider contains a list of bus